 Lifeline alarm users each receive a lightweight, waterproof pendant.
 Pressing a button on the pendant will raise an instant alert in our 24-hour Response Centre, based in the UK.
 From there, an expert operator will answer the call and reassure the alarm user.
 We will arrange whatever help is needed - whether that's calling on a carer or neighbour to visit and assist, or calling for an ambulance on the alarm user's behalf.

 To find out more about the Lifeline alarm service, click here to read our simple guide.
 Alternatively, you can contact our friendly team online or by telephone at any time.
-We’re always on hand to answer any questions you may have.
-Prices start from just £12.49 per month or £119 for a whole year (that’s 12 months service for the price of 9) making us the UK’s most affordable provider.
+We're always on hand to answer any questions you may have.
+Give us a call on 0800 999 0400.
+Prices start from just £12.99 per month or £119 for a whole year (that's 12 months service for the price of 9).